grasshoff/philhistcomp/projects/piraha_language/argument.md

 The Pirahã language, spoken by the eponymous tribe of the amazonian forrest is widely considered to be one of the most peculiar languages in the world, with a very small vocabulary and lacking words for most things beyond experiental knowledge.
-The Piraha do not have a creation myth nor care about the past beyond the people they have either met in person or someone they have met in person has met in person.
+The Pirahã do not have a creation myth nor care about the past beyond the people they have either met in person or someone they have met in person has met in person.
 Remarkably they also lack word for exact quantities, number words.